This article describes how to define a static threshold alert.

 - To include Events in alert notifications, Correlates Events must be set to YES.

 The All Events panel is displayed in the Alert settings window.
-Use the Filer on the panel to select which events you want to correlate with the Alert.
-To view filter and search Events, see Viewing Events in Dashboards.
+Use the filter on the panel to select which events you want to correlate with the Alert.
+To view the filter and search events, see Viewing Events in Dashboards.

-Anodot will respond when changes are detected and automatically tune alerts accordingly.
+This setting ensures Anodot responds when changes are detected and automatically tunes alerts accordingly.